kciter/OnlyDesignable/README.md

   ```

 * **Manually**
-  * To install manually the GlitchLabel in an app, just drag the `Sources/*.swift` file into your project.
+  * To install manually the `OnlyDesignable` in an app, just drag the `Sources/*.swift` file into your project.

 ## Usage
 1. Install `OnlyDesignable` to your project.